Shawn Wasabi creates a shockingly warm and effortlessly fun experience on his long awaited 12-track debut album, ‘MANGOTALE’.

 Shawn Wasabi: So in the past few years I started doing pop music, but before that I was just making beats at home on my laptop.
 But doing pop music and collaboration you’re in different studios and working with different people and like working at different places.
 I would just carry my laptop in my backpack and whatever studio I was working with, I got super used to being in whatever environment at the time, and making use of whatever is around me in that studio or room.
 I was being more adaptive, going to a studio and knowing how to use instruments they have, knowing how to use the gear that they have.
 I would try to figure it out.
 It’s not something you get used to very fast.
 Now, it’s changed my approach to making music so much where every time I make something I try to incorporate and get myself inspired by what’s around me.
 That’s how I got started making all these videos of me making music on different objects because I shifted my creative brain into thinking with my environment.

 But now that I’m sitting at home it’s not like we have specific moments every day that inspire us, we’re not going outside and meeting people.
 It’s like my way of thinking now has shifted back to being a lot more reflective, even nostalgic and finding ways of storytelling moments in your life that happened a long time ago and finding ways to channel that and put it into a song.
 I’m watching videos online, going on Tik Tok or going on Twitter and watching stuff and as far as inspiration goes, it’s stuff on the internet.
-I’m playing video games, of course.
+I’m playing video games like w88oaz.com, of course.
 It’s changing back my way of approaching how I make music with my laptop.
 Regardless, I’m fast on my laptop, it’s like playing a video game, sort of.
 Like, me going into Ableton and making beats and making music, it feels very gamified.
 It feels like I’m playing sort of a strategy game where I have to try out a bunch of different sounds and figure out this puzzle to make something cool.